NYPL/digarch_scripts/FTK/README.md

 # XML Transformer for FTK to ArchivesSpace Transfer

 This script transforms the generic XML output of Forensic Toolkit into a JSON file that can be easily ingested by an ArchivesSpace plugin.
-The JSON file captures series/file hierarchies, series titles, and file extents, all of which are imported to ArchiveSpace.
+The JSON file captures series/file hierarchies, series titles, and file extents, all of which are imported to ArchivesSpace.

 ## Dependencies